The Office of the Provost’s Sexual Misconduct Board

 • If selected, attend an introductory training session during early Autumn Quarter.

-• Commit to attending monthly meetings throughout the 2023-2024 academic year.
+• Commit to attending quarterly meetings throughout the 2024-2025 academic year.
 Estimated time commitment for board membership is 6-9 hours/quarter.

 • Commit to at least one academic year of service on the board.
 Two-year terms may be possible at the discretion of the chairs.